 - Reading and gathering new knowledge

-- Asking ourselves clever open and challenging questions about what we can improve
+- Asking ourselves clever, open and challenging questions about how and what we can improve

-- Trying every day something new even if it’s not easy, expanding our limits
+- Expanding our limits by trying every day something new, even if it’s not easy

 - Acquiring new skills or exercising those we have new line creating and make a note